Brewers vs. Nationals Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

+- In 20 starts this season, he's earned a quality start in 10 of them.

-- Burnes will look to finish five or more innings for the 20th start in a row.
+- Peralta has pitched five or more innings in 10 straight games and will look to extend that streak.

-- He has five appearances with no earned runs allowed in 21 chances this season.
+- He has four appearances this season with zero earned runs allowed out of his 20 chances this season.

 |Opponent